davi-btr/raw-audio-generator/README.md

 > sudo apt-get install fluidsynth

-The Example directory contains example code to generate multiple notes automatically (using a simple Linux shell script) and to verify their correctness by playing them back (using ALSA sound library).
+The Example directory contains example code to generate multiple notes automatically (using a simple Linux shell script) and to verify their correctness by playing them back (using ALSA sound library basic examples).